-Listing 5-2 provides an example that sets up SPORT1 for autobuffering operation.
-The code assumes that the processor is running with a clockout frequency of 73.728 MHz.
+The code shown below is an example that sets up SPORT1 for autobuffering operation.
+The code assumes that the processor is driven with a clock frequency of 12.288 MHz.
 The SPORT will automatically transmit values from the circular buffer named $tx\buffer$ .
 It will receive values as they are sent to the SPORT and automatically transfer the data into the buffer named $rx\buffer$ .
 A transmit interrupt will be generated once all of the $tx\buffer$ values have been transferred to TX1, but before the last value has been loaded into the transmit shift register.
-A receive interrupt will be generated once the $rx\buffer$ has been completely filled.
+A receive interrupt will be generated once the rx\buffer has been completely filled.